p7th0n/check_for_locked_files/README.md

 * Open _**wwwroot/assets/data/watchlist.json**_
 * Add, remove or edit items in the watchList array.
 * Save changes.
-* The watcher reads _watchlist.json_ on each cycle so there's no need to restart the watcher script.
+* The watcher reads _watchlist.json_ on each cycle so there's no need to restart the Powershell watcher process.

 ```json